 Pro-gun politicians offer their thoughts and prayers, observe moments of silence and order flags flown half-staff.
 Then, in the quiet, legislative efforts are deferred and ultimately derailed.

-Mr Trump, in comments as he left the White House for Puerto Rico, said "we will be talking about gun laws as time goes by".
+Mr Trump said "we will be talking about gun laws as time goes by".

 As time goes by.
 As that song from the film Casablanca says, it's still the same old story.

 Could it change?
 According to one poll during the 2016 presidential campaign, guns were an important issue for both Democrats and Republicans.
 That could be a reflection of that year's mass shooting in an Orlando nightclub or the first indication of a new trend.